-Healdsburg High School is a public high school located in Healdsburg, Sonoma County, California, United States, having four grades from 9 to 12th.
+Healdsburg High School is a public high school located in the street Healdsburg, Sonoma County, California, United States, having four grades from 9 to 12th.
 Founded in 1880, Healdsburg High School has been named a California Distinguished School twice.

 Some of the common facts about this high school are: